murilopolese/fabulous-flying-machine/README.md

 The front end will be able to communicate with the hardware serial over this nodejs `EventEmitter` instance that should live at `window.serialBus`.

-The events the front end can emit to it are:
+The events the front end can emit are:
+- `list-ports`: Request the list of available serial ports.
 - `connect`: Connect to serial port.
 Called with a string argument `port`.
-- `list-ports`: Request the list of available serial ports.
 - `disconnect`: Close current connection.
 - `run`: Enters RAW REPL mode, paste content, execute and leaves RAW REPL mode.
 Called with a string argument `code`.
 - `stop`: Sends an interrupt to the board (`ctrl c` or `\r\x03`).
 - `reset`: Resets board (`ctrl d` or `\r\x04`).
 - `write`: Writes to serial.
 Called with a string argument `command`.

-The events it emits from the backend are:
+The events the back end emits are:
 - `connected`: When connected to serial port
 - `disconnected`: When disconnected to serial port
 - `running`: When code is running